 Teaching assistantships are awarded on a competitive basis from the Department of Biological Sciences.
 Offers are not made until after the admission decision has been made by the Graduate program.
 All international students who want to be considered for teaching assistantships are required by the State of Texas to attend a virtual English language workshop conducted by Texas Tech's Modern Lanaguages Department in July.
 You must pass an evaluation of ability to speak English before you can teach at any Texas university.

 Individual faculty members may be able to offer research assistantships based on the extent of their current research funding.
 Contact your prospective Major Advisor to inquire about this possibility.

-The Ph.D. degree requires 60 credit hours beyond the baccalaureate (including formal courses, seminars, and research credits), passage of a comprehensive qualifying exam (written and oral), and completion and oral defense of a dissertation.
+The Ph.D. degree in Biology: This degree requires 60 credit hours beyond the baccalaureate (including formal courses, seminars, and research credits), passage of a comprehensive qualifying exam (written and oral), completion of a substantive research project, and completion and oral defense of a written dissertation.